Riding High in Barcelona, Spain

 Flamenco dancers came on board the Carnival Sunshine to send us off as we departed the port from Barcelona.
 It was beautiful.
 A must see when in the city.

 All photos are property of Girl Gone Travel and may not be used with permission from the publisher.
-To see more photos check our or Mediterranean adventure through photos on Storify or follow our Instagram for future adventures.
+To see more photos check our or Mediterranean adventure through photos follow our Instagram for future adventures.

 Disclosure: We received a discounted stay courtesy of Hotel Miramar Barcelona.
 My teen and I were guests on the Carnival Cruise Sunshine during their Mediterranean voyage.
 This was one of our stops.
 All opinions expressed here are my own.